EllenRekaa/FYS-STK3155/Project2/README.md

     Object Oriented Code for creating a neural network with a flexible number of layers and nodes in each layer.

+    Data file 'data.csv' must be directly available in the same destination as the destination path of the code NeuralNetwork.py

 gates_example.py

     Training example using XOR and AND gate.